Asabeneh/JavaScript-for-Everyone/readMe.md

  1. Call your function *factorial*, it takes a whole number as a parameter and it return a factorial of the number
  1. Call your function *isEmpty*, it takes a parameter and it checks if it is empty or not
  1. Call your function *sum*, it takes any number of arguments and it returns the sum.
+ 1. Write a function called *sumOfArrayItems*, it takes an array parameter and return the sum of all the items.
+Check if all the array items are number types.
+If not give return reasonable feedback.
+ 1. Write a function called *average*, it takes an array parameter and returns the average the items.
+Check if all the array items are number types.
+If not give return reasonable feedback.
+ 1. Write a function called *modifyArray* takes array as parameter and modifies the fifth item of the array and return the array.
+If the array length is less than five it return 'item not found'.
+      ```js
+      console.log(modifyArray(["Avocado", "Tomato", "Potato","Mango", "Lemon","Carrot"]);
+      // →["Avocado", "Tomato", "Potato","Mango", "LEMON", "Carrot"]
+      console.log(modifyArray(["Google", "Facebook","Apple", "Amazon","Microsoft",  "IBM"]);
+      // →["Google", "Facebook","Apple", "Amazon","MICROSOFT",  "IBM"]
+      console.log(modifyArray(["Google", "Facebook","Apple", "Amazon"]);
+      // →"Not Found"
+      ```

 ## Object
 Everything can be an object and objects do have properties and properties have values.